Skip to main content

 Student Loans

 If the cost of education is not covered through financial aid and paying out-of-pocket isn't an option, student loans may be a consideration.
 Before taking out a loan, it’s important to understand that a loan is a legal obligation that the borrower is responsible for repaying, along with any interest accrued.
 The U.S. Department of Education’s federal student loan program is the William D. Ford Federal Direct Loan Program.
 Under this program, the U.S. Department of Education is the lender.
-There are four types of Direct Loans available:
+There are four types of direct loans available:

 Direct Subsidized Loans